The importance of proper document identification in online notarisation

 • Mismatched names, where the ID shows a maiden name but the document uses a married name with no proof of change

-• Low-quality scans that prevent the notary or the receiving party from reading security features
+• Low-quality scans that prevent the notary public or the receiving party from reading security features

 • Inconsistent address information between the ID and supporting documents